 They are not allowed to work more than 13 hours in a row.
-And the 11 hours cannot be split into several shorter periods.
+The 11 hours cannot be split into several shorter periods.

-In special cases, the rest period can be 8 hours, but there are a number of deviations and exceptions to the rule.
+In special cases, the rest period can be 8 hours, but there are several deviations and exceptions to the rule.
 You can get an overview of all of them here.

 48 hours rule sets limits for overtime work